 Again, the emphasis on food and fitness isn’t bad…it’s just not the whole picture.

 Energy During Your Work Day

-I cover these four pillars in detail in both my small group coaching program and my upcoming book (May 2019), so I don’t want to tumble too far down the rabbit hole on this brief introduction.
+I cover these four pillars in detail in both my group coaching program and my newest book, so I don’t want to tumble too far down the rabbit hole on this brief introduction.